In this article, you will learn:

-Creditors, Investors, and Lenders use Balance Sheets to know the debt position of your business and analyze if they can give more credit to your firm.
+Creditors, investors, and lenders use balance sheets to understand the debt position of your business and analyze if they can give more credit to your firm.
 On the other hand, the Income Statement is used by such stakeholders to see if the company is making enough profits to pay off its debts.

 Thus, the Profit or Loss Statement or Income Statement provides details to the financial analysts and investors regarding the capability of your business to generate profit either by increasing the sales, by controlling expenses, or both.

-Various components of a Balance Sheet are analyzed to know the liquidity position of your business whereas various sections such as Gross Profit, Operating Income, and the Net Income in the Income Statement are compared to Sales to know Gross Profit Margin, Operating Income and Net Income as a percentage of Sales.
+Various components of a balance sheet are analyzed to understand the liquidity position of your business, whereas various sections such as gross profit, operating income, and net income in the income statement are compared to sales to understand gross profit margin, operating income, and net income as a percentage of sales.

 Revenues and Gains

-Two of the components of an Income Statement include Revenues and Gains.
-These are further categorized into Operating and Non-Operating Revenues and Gains from other sources.
+Two of the components of an income statement include revenues and gains.
+These are further categorized into operating and non-operating revenues from other sources.

-Operating Revenue is the revenue that your business generates from its primary or core business activities.
-What makes Operating Revenue varies both on the type of business as well as the industry your business is into.
+Operating revenue is the revenue that your business generates from its primary or core business activities.
+What constitutes an operating revenue varies depending on the type of business as well as the industry your business is in.

 For example, a doctor derives operating revenue by providing medical treatment whereas a manufacturer of furniture generates operating revenue through sales of such furniture.

-Non-Operating Revenue is that part of the revenue that is produced from secondary activities.
-That is, activities that do not form part of your core business operations.
+Non-operating revenue is the part of your revenue that is produced from secondary activities, such as activities that do not form part of your core business operations.

-For example, investing surplus cash in interest-bearing investments that are not associated with primary business operations and earning interest income, dividend income, etc.
+For example, such activities may include investing surplus cash in interest-bearing investments that are not associated with primary business operations and earning interest income, dividend income, etc.